 *You can also use a kabocha squash, but they tend not to get as large.

-Once all of the Beef has been browned, return all of the cubes to the pressure cooker, reduce to low-medium heat, and add the onion purée mixture.
-Toss the beef cubes to coat them well with the purée.
-Allow to cook for 3-5 minutes.
-Then, add the beef broth, bay leaf, and thyme sprigs.
+Once all of the Beef has been browned, turn the heat down to medium-low, add the onion to the pressure cooker and sauté for 3-5 minutes, until soft and translucent.
+Add the garlic and ginger, stir, and sauté for about one minute.
+Return all of the beef cubes to the pressure cooker, and toss to coat with the onion, garlic, and ginger.
+Add the beef broth, bay leaf, and thyme sprigs.
 Scrape and brown bits off the bottom of the pressure cooker and stir.
 Secure the lid of the pressure cooker, set it to high, and allow pressure to build.
 Cook for 30 minutes.

 Once 30 minutes have passed, turn off the heat, and release the pressure.
 Once the lid lock releases, remove the lid, and remove the thyme sprigs and bay leaf from the stew.